 In support of Prosper Africa, the U.S. Agency for International Development (USAID) and the U.S. International Development Finance Corporation (DFC) have teamed up to support lending to small and medium-sized enterprises across West Africa, growing local economies to create jobs and promote stability.

-With a $14.75 million loan guaranty from DFC and first-loss capital from USAID, the Cordaid Foundation’s impact investment management firm will support lending to small and medium-sized enterprises in Burkina Faso, Guinea, Mali, and Sierra Leone.
+With a $14.75 million loan guarantee from DFC and first-loss capital from USAID, the Cordaid Foundation’s impact investment management firm will support lending to small and medium-sized enterprises in Burkina Faso, Guinea, Mali, and Sierra Leone.
 Cordaid expects to lend at least $37 million to 50 small and medium-sized enterprises and eight microfinance institutions by 2025, supporting at least 2,100 new jobs and 8,000 microentrepreneurs.

 With this support, Cordaid will also address disparities facing women in the region with at least 30 percent of its loans slated to support businesses that are owned or led by women, or that offer a product or service that delivers tangible benefits to women.